Financial Management Courses Online for Credit

 - Public Finance Mgmt

-While most of the finance courses on the following list do not offer academic credit, they do offer a wide range of topics.
-Online students can learn about personal financial management, as well as how to manage the finances of a company, through the use of videos, lessons, lecture notes and assignments.
+While the finance courses on the following list do not offer academic credit, they do explore a wide range of topics.
+Online students can learn about personal financial management as well as how to manage the finances of a company through the use of videos, lessons, lecture notes and assignments.

 Free Management Library